euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Hyperparameters/Intro.md

 The number of layers and hidden units should be proportional to the complexity of the function that the neural network is trying to learn. **This hyperpameter is the main measure for a model's learning capacity**.
 However, if the model has too much capacity it may tend to overfit.

-In general, having more hidden units that inputs is a good value for training.
-And, three layers is
+According to the content, having more hidden units that inputs is a good starting value, and, three hidden layers is the most beneficial architecture to start with.
+Having as an exception, Convolutional Networks, as the more deeper they are the better they perform.

-### Model specific hyperparameters for architectures like RNMs.
+### Model specific hyperparameters for architectures like RNNs.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg4MzExNTMwLDg5Njc4ODMxMSwtODk5OD
+eyJoaXN0b3J5IjpbMTM2NTY5NjA3OCw4OTY3ODgzMTEsLTg5OT
-E0MDUzLC0xNzc5OTY1ODQsLTE0NDkxNzIxNzddfQ==
+gxNDA1MywtMTc3OTk2NTg0LC0xNDQ5MTcyMTc3XX0=
 -->